System Copy Procedure FAQs

 5. Question: I am considering a database / operating system change.
 Are there any requirements that should be met before the migration starts?

 Answer: A heterogeneous system copy requires a certified consultant responsible for the migration as well as the migration services if a productive system is affected.
-Please refer to SAP Note 82478 where the requirements are described in detail.
+Please refer to SAP Document 82478 where the requirements are described in detail.

 6. Question: How and from where can I get all the necessary tools for a migration: required installation CD's/DVD's including migration tools, guide and current information?

 Answer: To order a Migration Kit please create customer message under XX-SER-SWFL-SHIP component and specify exact OS and DB versions as well as Kernel Release of the system you would like to migrate.
-A migration guide can be downloaded at: http://service.sap.com/instguides.
-A list of notes with the most up to date information might be found in beginning of the migration guide.
+A migration guide can be downloaded at: www.service.sap.com/instguides.
+A list of notes with the most up to date information might be found in the beginning of the migration guide.

 7. Question: Is there anything else I need to have / to do / to know before doing a migration?